bateman/python_pyenv_poetry_template/docs/index.md

 # P3T - Python Pyenv Poetry Template

-A template repository for Python projects using pyenv and Poetry.
+A template repository for Python projects using Pyenv and Poetry.

 ## Makefile